asartalo/sentinel/README.md

 $ sentinel
 ```

-After that, when you change any file under `lib` and `test` directory will automatically run a corresponding unit test if available or all tests.
+After that, when you change any file under `lib` and `test` directory, sentinel will automatically run a corresponding unit test if available or all tests.

+### Running Integration Tests

+**Warning:** this feature is experimental.

-If you wish to also run integration tests, include `-i` option.
+If you wish to also run integration tests like in a flutter project, use the `-i` option.

 ```sh
 $ sentinel -i